SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/When Will A.I. Be Smart Enough to Thwart Violence.md

 ## Metadata
 - Author: [[Heather Tal Murphy]]
+- Date: 2023-12-11
 - Full Title: When Will A.I.
 Be Smart Enough to Thwart Violence?
 - Category: #articles
+- Summary: Advances in artificial intelligence (A.I.) are transforming the capabilities of security cameras.
+These cameras can now differentiate between people and objects, and even predict suspicious activity based on visual cues.
+Startups and security-camera companies are offering these advanced capabilities to customers, allowing cameras to function as digital security guards.
+Use cases for this technology include preventing suicides on bridges, detecting HR subcontractor fraud, and even stopping school shootings.
+However, there are concerns about the potential for misguidance and bias in the assessments made by these A.I.-powered cameras.
 - URL: https://slate.com/technology/2023/12/ai-mass-shootings-ambient-fusus-surveillance.html

 ## Highlights